smartprocure/mongochangestream/README.md

 If the inital scan doesn't complete for any reason (e.g., server restart) the scan will resume where it left off.
-This is deterministic since the collection scan is sorted by `_id`.
+This is deterministic since the collection scan is sorted by `_id` by default.
 Change streams will likewise resume from the last resume token upon server restarts.
 See the official MongoDB docs for more information on change stream resumption:

 https://www.mongodb.com/docs/manual/changeStreams/#std-label-change-stream-resume